HRA18 Blogs & Statements

 Dr. Susanna Kokkonen is an accomplished author and international speaker, addressing Christian, Jewish, and civic audiences worldwide on topics including the Holocaust, genocide, antisemitism, and contemporary Israel.
 She has presented her lectures in the parliaments of Canada, Finland, and Sweden, as well as at the European Parliament.
 Most recently, Dr. Kokkonen served as the Director of Christian Friends of Yad Vashem, the World Holocaust Remembrance Center in Jerusalem.
 In this role, she guided Christian dignitaries, spoke to numerous Christian groups, and organized over 10 Christian Leadership Seminars with participants from more than 50 countries.
 Dr. Kokkonen’s work continues to foster education and dialogue on vital historical and current issues.

-Pearls of the Torah Portion – An Introduction
+Pearls of the Torah Portion – Desert Journeys & Jerusalem’s Promise

 Blogs by Hao Nguyen